Lali-Sed/Lali-Sed/README.md

 👯 I’m looking to collaborate on any projects or hackathons that are data related - Please feel free to reach out

-📫 How to reach me: Linkdin - Balekane Sedumedi
+📫 Social Media: Linkdin - Balekane Sedumedi

 😄 Pronouns - She/Her
 <!--